Encyocratella: Habitat

 They are found in the rainforests on the southern slopes of mount Meru in the Arusha Region.
-The average temperature is 19ºC, with average yearly rainfall of 1400mm.
+The average temperature is 19°C, with average yearly rainfall of 1400mm.
 They are usually found 2200 m above sea level, a region that is home to plants such as Juniperus, Lobelia and Sedum.

 Behavior

 They are arboreal in nature, but also show burrowing tendencies, so they are sometimes confused as such.
 Most will try to flee at first, but persistent provocation may result in a bite or a threat pose.
 Their bite might be painful, as they probably have medically significant venom.